SwiftyBeaver/SwiftyBeaver/README.md

 1. **Colored output** to Xcode Console(!), log file, etc.
 1. Uses **own serial background queues/threads** for a great performance
 1. Log levels which are below the set minimum are not executed for even better release performance
+2. **Increases productivity & saves a lot of time** thanks to "Needle in the Haystack" mode
 2. Easy & convenient configuration
 2. Use multiple logging destinations & settings, even for the same type
 1. Already comes with good defaults